By: Licensed Mold Assessor Brad Fishbein

 Let me explain:

-Mold can harm you whether it's living or dead.
+Mold can be health hazards whether it's living or dead.

-As a matter of fact, in some cases, dead mold spores may make your sick more than living mold spores.
+As a matter of fact, in some cases, dead mold spores may make you sick more than living mold spores.

 Remember, you need three elements for mold to grow: